nettle/codechecker-bazel/README.md

 Known Issues
 ------------

-* Windows is not supported yet
-* MacOS is not supported yet
 * Checkers configuration is not supported yet
+* Windows is not supported by CodeChecker

 TODO
 ----

-- [ ] Move CodeChecker analyze to Bazel test stage
 - [ ] Checkers configuration
 - [ ] Paths to clang and CodeChecker
+- [ ] Move CodeChecker analyze to Bazel test stage?
 - [ ] Bazel version compatibility
 - [ ] CodeChecker version compatibility
-- [ ] Windows + VS support
 - [ ] MacOS + Xcode support